LeDuyNg/CMPE-131-Team-2-FOODpApp/readme.md

 ---

-## 🚀 Milestone 2 Updates
+## 🚀 Milestone 3 Updates

 ### ✅ Summary
-- Completed 9 functional requirements: **1, 2, 3, 4, 5, 6, 7, 11, 14**.
+- Completed 18 functional requirements.
-- Basic user interface implemented.

 ---

 ## 🛠️ Individual Contributions

+**Summary of implemented requirements:**
+- **Le Duy Nguyen:** 1, 2, 3, 11, 12, 13, 16, 17, 18
+- **Angelina Ryabechenkova:** 7, 8, 14, 15
+- **Jason Nguyen:** 4, 5, 6, 9, 10

+---

 ### **Le Duy Nguyen**

+**Implemented:**
+- A visitor can create an account by providing a username, email, and password.
+- Registered users can log in using their email and password.
+- Logged-in users can log out of their account securely.
+- Users can view their own profile, including their submitted recipes.
+- Users can update their display name, email, or password.
+- Users can save or 'favorite' recipes for quick access later.
-- Developed User model.
+- User can get a randomly generated recipe.
-- Implemented functionalities:
-  - User account creation (username, email, password).
-  - User login/logout with secure authentication.
-- Integrated functionalities with UI.
+- User is able to delete their profile and all of their recipes will be auto-deleted.
+- User can see a random recipe of the day on the homepage.

 ### **Angelina Ryabechenkova**

-- Developed and refined UI design.
+**Developed and refined UI design.**
-- Collaborated with Jason Nguyen to implement:
-  - Adding new recipes (title, description, ingredients, instructions).
-  - Updating user-created recipes.
-- Independently implemented:
-  - Viewing detailed recipes (ingredients and instructions).
+**Handled ethics-related discussions and documentation.**

+**Implemented:**
+- Anyone can view the details of a recipe including ingredients and instructions.
+- Users can search recipes by title or ingredient keywords.
-  - Homepage displaying all available recipes.
+- Homepage or main recipe list shows all recipes available in the database.
-- Handled ethics-related discussions and documentation.
+- Users can filter recipes by tags like 'vegan', 'dessert', etc.

 ### **Jason Nguyen**

-- Developed Recipe model.
-- Lead developer for functionalities:
-  - Adding new recipes.
-  - Updating user-created recipes.
+**Implemented:**
+- Logged-in users can add new recipes with title, description, ingredients, and instructions.
+- Users can update their own recipes after creation.
-  - Deleting user-created recipes.
+- Users can delete their own recipes.
+- Users can rate a recipe from 1 to 5 stars.
+- Users can leave comments on a recipe.

 ---